-Armadillidium vulgare ‘Punta Cana’ Isopod, 12 for $14, not currently available
+Armadillidium vulgare ‘Punta Cana’ Isopod, 12 for $20, AVAILABLE

 Many specimens of this lovely morph have an almost metallic look to them.
 A proportion of the population look like the normal wild type, but this only adds to the variety and the charm.

 Armadillidium vulgare ‘T negative albino’ Isopod, not yet available

 These yellowish, pearlescent creatures remind me of butter.

 Atlantoscia floridana Florida fast Isopod, 12 for $12, not curently available, breeding to restock

 These speedy, small isopods are great as a cleanup crew in humid bioactive vivaria, especially warm ones, although room temperature is fine too.
 They are prolific.